-If you can afford to spend every penny on a storage drive, the Samsung 980 Pro may be the best SSD for you.
-This is one of the fastest SSD ever tested, making it excellent for future-proofing your system, especially with the 1TB storage.
+If you can afford to spend every penny on a storage drive, the Samsung 980 Pro may be your best SSD.
+This is one of the fastest SSDs ever tested, making it excellent for future-proofing your system, especially with the 1TB storage.

 And while it isn’t the cheapest SSD on the market, it achieves that performance without significantly increasing the price over its competitors.

 In addition, this SSD will help you navigate and manage your HD ad 4K content 100 times faster than standard PC hard drives.

 People may not be wild about SATA 3, but the Samsung 860 Pro illustrates that the old interface still has enough life.